ubports/click/doc/manpage.rst

 top-level package directory based on a symbolic link to a single file within it.

+Exits zero if and only if a directory for the given package name or path was found.

 Options:

 --root=PATH                 Look for additional packages in PATH.